tramex/tramex/docs/src/ci_cd.md

 This file is executed when a push command is performed on the main branch of the GIT repository.
 It can be ran automatically when trying to push or manually from the Action tab.

 The targets of the deployment file are the GitHub Pages.
 GitHub Pages is a static site hosting service that publishes a website using either HTML, CSS or JavaScript files stored on a GitHub repository.
-For more information on this topic, please refer to : <https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages>
+For more information on this topic, please refer to: <https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages>

 The deployment file follows the recommended steps which are the configuration of the pages, the cargo cache and the mdbook, the build, the coverage and finally the deployment.